From lyrical intimacy to blazing transformation, the emotional sweep of this program is undeniable.

 Tchaikovsky’s Fifth Symphony is at Sydney's Concert Hall | Sydney Opera House, which is located at Bennelong Point, Sydney, 2000.

-Check the top of this page for current availability and exclusive offers on Tchaikovsky’s Fifth Symphony tickets on TodayTix.
+Check the top of this page for current availability on Tchaikovsky’s Fifth Symphony tickets on TodayTix.